wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

 #### Timeout Properties

-The `timeout` element contains the following parameters which are used to consider an endpoint as "timeout" by not being responsive for a specified time duration.
+The `timeout` element contains the following parameters that are used to consider an endpoint as "timeout" by not being responsive for a specified time duration.

 <table>
    <thead>